mrcsantos1/pySEP/README.md

 import pySEP
 ```

 It is common to define an abbreviation to shorten the package name.
-Do this after "asadfdgfg", as in the example below.
+Do this after "import pySEP", as in the example below.

 ```
 import pySEP as psp